Create a Baseline

 A baseline is a recorded set of behaviours that describe how your endpoint responds today.
 It tells Kerno what the expected inputs and outputs look like and how the endpoint behaves across a complete request sequence.

-Once the baseline exists, every future test run compares new behaviour against this original record.
+Once the baseline exists, every future test run compares new behaviour against this baseline.

 1. You select an uncovered endpoint in the Kerno panel.